Michenux/YourAppIdea/README.md

 **Network**

-* Json Request with Volley library
+* Json Request with Retrofit and okhttp
 * SyncAdapter
 * Retrieve posts from wordpress website